Dress Code & Uniforms

-St. Francis maintains a dress code because we believe it fosters school identity and pride in one’s self; it minimizes fashion competition and distractions; it teaches the value of appropriate dress; and it is an economical solution to expensive clothes.
+St. Francis of Assisi School maintains a dress code because we believe it fosters school identity and pride in one’s self; it minimizes fashion competition and distractions; it teaches the value of appropriate dress; and it is an economical solution to expensive clothes.

 Students are to be in full uniform when school is in session.
 Uniforms are to be worn to and from school.
+Uniforms should be clean, free of holes, and should fit properly.
+Parents will be asked to update or replace uniforms that do not fit properly.
 A student who is out of uniform for a legitimate reason must bring a note from a parent or guardian.
 Students who do not abide by the dress code will receive a uniform slip, and repeated offenses may result in disciplinary action.
 When students are attending field trips they will be expected to wear their uniforms unless otherwise instructed.

 Preschool students do not wear uniforms.
 They should wear comfortable play clothes that do not interfere with full participation.
 Low-heeled shoes that fully enclose the heel and toes are required.

 All Students: The standard uniform may be worn year-round.
 Summer options (listed below) are permitted during Daylight Savings Time.